XRPLF/xrpl.js/docs/index.md

 escrowCreation | [escrowCreation](#escrow-creation) | The specification of the escrow creation to prepare. instructions | [instructions](#transaction-instructions) | *Optional* Instructions for executing the transaction

+This is a convenience method for generating the EscrowCreate JSON used by rippled, so the same restrictions apply.

+Field mapping: `allowCancelAfter` is equivalent to rippled's `CancelAfter`; `allowExecuteAfter` is equivalent to `FinishAfter`.
+At the `allowCancelAfter` time, the escrow is considered expired.
+This means that the funds can only be returned to the sender.
+At the `allowExecuteAfter` time, the escrow is permitted to be released to the recipient (if the `condition` is fulfilled).

+Note that `allowCancelAfter` must be chronologically later than `allowExecuteAfter`.

 ### Return Value

 This method returns a promise that resolves with an object with the following structure: